 - otherwise, it can be produced as intermediate securities;

-Switzerland UK agreements demonstrate Switzerland’s continued efforts to strengthen its global economic relationships amid evolving standards.
+Switzerland-UK agreements demonstrate Switzerland’s continued efforts to strengthen its global economic relationships amid evolving standards.

 To determine whether the international criteria are implemented successfully, the Global Forum uses the peer analysis method.
 The first peer analysis in Switzerland took place in 2016.
-They found the results to be satisfactory and declared recommendations.
+They found the results to be satisfactory and made recommendations.
 The resilience of Swiss institutions is also reflected in strong financial performances, such as the

 Credit Suisse results exceeding expectations.